Last Updated on July 14, 2023 by fiverr_login

-Most important advancement is the use of aluminum or carbon to manufacture frames for e-bikes.
+One of the most important advancements is the use of aluminum or carbon to manufacture frames for e-bikes.
 This is due to the fact that those are lighter materials and by incorporating these materials, the net weight of e-bike can be reduced drastically.
-It bears less stress on the electric motor.
+It bears less stress on the electric motor on the rider.

-Second important advancement involves integrating the battery into the frame of e-bike itself.
+The second important advancement involves integrating the battery into the frame of the e-bike itself.
 By doing this, the product looks more attractive and graceful.
 The battery is also protected from external factors as rain, dirt, and dust.

 Expectations from governments and industry

-Governments should proactively promote more and more usage of e-bikes as these are pollution free and hence “environment saviors”.
-Large production firms can rent out (and some already do) these elegant machines via apps to people according to their requirement on nominal usage charges.
+Governments should proactively promote more and more usage of e-bikes as these are pollution-free and hence “environment saviors”.
+Large production firms can rent out (and some already do) these elegant machines via apps to people according to their requirements on nominal usage charges.

 What is the environmental impact of e-bikes?
-As per Wikipedia, electric bicycles are zero emission vehicles.
+As per Wikipedia, electric bicycles are zero-emission vehicles (Wikipedia link).
 This means that they emit nearly nothing into the environment – no exhaust, no noise, no other pollution.
-Compared to any other motor powered type of transportation, e-bikes have hardly any negative impact on the environment.
+Compared to any other motor-powered type of transportation, e-bikes have hardly any negative impact on the environment.